golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-in-browser.md

 In this layout, there are three elements:

-- A "Run" button, which executes the script on Golem
+- A "Echo Hello World" button, which executes the script on Golem
 - A "Results" container, which displays the results
 - A "Logs" container, which displays the API logs